Ifill Forum 2023 – Leadership and Democracy: The Enduring Power of Black Women

 **This is a past event**

-The Gwen Ifill College of Media, Arts, and Humanities presents its 2023 Ifill Forum, "Leadership and Democracy: The Enduring Power of Black Women."
+The Gwen Ifill School of Media, Humanities and Social Sciences presents its 2023 Ifill Forum, "Leadership and Democracy: The Enduring Power of Black Women."
 This year's event features legendary White House Correspondent April Ryan, who will be honored with the Gwen Ifill Next Generation Award — presented to an individual who embodies Gwen Ifill's commitment to professional excellence, mentoring, and the public good.

 This event is free and open to the public.
 Masks are strongly encouraged.
 For the book signing portion of the event, masks are required.